arafat-ar13/Python-Cricket/README.md

 * Include as many players as the user intends and the opposing team will change to match the user team players.
 * When including more players, a system has to be created for "out".
 Unlike a player switch during odd scores, the out will permanently remove the current batsman from the playing field and bring the next player.
 * If all the players of a team gets out before the balls are completed, the team will cease to bat.

+# Cheat sheet
+When batting you can enter any integer number you want like 13 or 35 or even over a thousand.
+This is valid for this game because the baller will only generate random numbers from 0 to 6.
+So if you enter any number above that, they just won't match!
+(Will be fixing this real soon.
+Life ain't that easy!)